Kelerchian/vaettir/vaettir-react/README.md

     .finish();
 ```

-Internal data is exposed to external party, which allows the agent to have total control of its own data encapsulation.

-In the React component, instantiate, "use", and "own" the agent.
-"Using" an agent means that whenever it emits a change event (from calling `channels.change.emit()`), the React component will re-render.
-"Owning" an agent means binding its lifetime to the component's--the agent will be destroyed when the component is unmounted or if there's a change in the dependency array (similar to `useEffect`).
+The agent has an internal async loop which updates every 10 seconds until the agent is destroyed.
+It also exposes a function to view its internal `data.posts` simply via the `return` keyword.
+This is simply just a typed [closure](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures).

+From the React Component's side, we can control how long an agent lives.
+A React component can "own" an agent; when the component is mounted and unmounted, it will respectively create and destroy the agent.
+An owning component automatically re-render when detecting changes from the agent, signaled by the call to `channels.change.emit()`.

 ```tsx
 import * as React from "react";